 The NATS archives are housed at the University of Maryland’s Michelle Smith Performing Arts Library’s Special Collections in the Clarice Smith Performing Arts Center (the Clarice).
 Information about the NATS Archive Collection, including a description of the collection, can be found online at the Performing Arts Library's Special Collections Website.

-Below is a brief history of the organization, by decade and other significant milestones:
+Click the links below to follow the history of the association by decade and other significant milestones.